 I say most of the time for a reason though.
 Not every brand will have a place for inbound, but we’ll get to that in a moment.
-For now, let’s look at the positives.
+For now, let’s consider that many positives.

 First of all, when you compare inbound marketing to other types of marketing, it has one of the highest conversion rates out there.

-That means inbound marketing historically has a high chance of turning strangers into customers.
-3.82% may not sound like much, but in reality, it’s a good conversion rate to shoot for.
+That means inbound marketing historically has a high chance of turning potential customers into customers.
+3.82% may not sound like much, but in reality, it’s a lofty conversion rate to shoot for.

 But besides that, every year HubSpot publishes a research survey called the State of Inbound.

-In the 2018 version, they shared some illuminating statistics that make a solid case for inbound marketing.
+In the most recent edition, they shared a litany of statistics that make a rock-solid case for inbound marketing.

-Another highlight of the State of Inbound report is a demonstration of just how comprehensive inbound marketing is.
+Another highlight from a previous State of Inbound report also demonstrates just how comprehensive inbound marketing is nowadays.

 When you consider the wide range of priorities and digital marketing assets available with inbound, it’s easy to see how flexible this method is to just about any brand.

-You can create webinars, videos, interactive web pages, and a whole host of other assets to help you win customers.
+You can create webinars, videos, interactive web pages, blog posts, social media posts and polls, and a whole host of other assets to help you win customers.

 This flexibility is perhaps one of the greatest strengths of inbound marketing.